Table of Contents

 DSM-IV classifies disruptive disorders into 2 types :

 - Conduct disorder (CD)

 Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), defines oppositional defiant disorder (ODD), as a continuous pattern of angry/irritable mood, argumentative/defiant behavior, or vindictiveness which is present for at least 6 months.

 It is a very common mental health condition diagnosed in childhood.

 High yield: ODD patients do not show aggressive or violent behavior and they do not impinge on other people’s rights.

 Epidemiology of ODD

-Behavioral disruptive disorders are more often seen in males than females (3:1).
+Behavioral disruptive disorders are more often seen in males than in females (3:1).
 They are predominantly diseases of children and adolescents.

 ODD is prevalent in children and adolescents between 1–11%.
 In younger children, before puberty, ODD is more common in boys than girls.
-But in school-aged children and adolescents the condition is equally common among boys and girls.
+But in school-aged children and adolescents, the condition is equally common among boys and girls.
 It is commonly seen (50 %) in children affected with attention deficit hyperactivity disorder (ADHD).